 Criterion 8.1(a) is not met.
 The NRA includes a very limited assessment of the NPO sector operating in Lao PDR.
 Lao PDR has not identified which subset of NPOs fall within the FATF definition or used all relevant sources of information, in order to identify the features and types of NPOs likely to be at risk of TF abuse.
 Lao PDR is in the process of developing an NPO risk assessment for the purposes of risk-based approach to monitoring.

-[For Lao PDR:

-Is there any other assessment of risks in the NPO sector other than in the NRA?

-Do supervisors have any internal guidelines/procedures for identifying NPOs vulnerable for TF abuse?

-Are NPOs further categorised after associations and foundations, such as foreign and domestic, or high risk and low risk?]

 Criterion 8.1(b) is not met.
 Overall the NRA assessed the TF risk in Lao PDR to be low.
 Lao PDR has not identified the nature of threats posed by TF to at-risk NPOs, or how/whether terrorist actors abuse those NPOs.

 Criterion 8.1(c) is not met/partly met.
 Whilst the NRA does provide a very limited risk assessment of the NPO sector, the risk assessment is not comprehensive and does not identify high-risk NPOs.
 Lao PDR has not reviewed the adequacy of measures, laws and regulations relating to NPOs in order to be able to take proportionate and effective actions to address the risks identified.
 The Decree on Associations was implemented in late 2017.
 Articles 60- 72 outline the rights and duties of managing agencies including examining regulations in relation to financial management, providing advice on implementation and participation in the formulation of policies and regulations in relation to association matters.
 Articles 39, 41 and 42 of the Foundations Decree also set out rights and duties of managing agencies such as to disseminate and advise on the implementation of policies, laws and regulations pertaining to foundations.
 Currently, AMLIO and MOHAs are working together for the amendment of sub-legislations in order to streamline AML/CFT supervision strategy and approach for the NPOs.